 CTH - Change in Tariff Heading: This is a very flexible rule of origin that is the exact opposite of the wholly obtained rule.
-It simply allows for the unrestricted sourcing of inputs from the global market in the production of any product.
+It allows for the unrestricted sourcing of inputs from the global market in the production of any product.
 It undermines the sourcing of critical inputs from within the Continent.

-The South African Government is proposing the VNOM rule (as a middle ground) tied up to the transitional period, after which we would revert to wholly obtained rule.
+The South African Government is proposing the VNOM rule (as a middle ground) tied up to the transitional period, after which we would revert to the wholly obtained rule.

 CHAPTER HEADINGS/SUB- Headings PROPOSED OPTIONS 04 (Dairy Products) 0403 (Yogurt) On 04.03 1.
-CTH (Namibia, Mauritius (CTH for a period of 5 - 10 years) 0406 (Cheese) 0406.30 (processed Cheese) On 0406.30 Mauritius prefer a VNOM at 40%, but Namibia prefers a CTH
+CTH (Namibia, Mauritius (CTH for a period of 5 - 10 years) 0406 (Cheese) 0406.30 (Processed Cheese) On 0406.30 Mauritius prefers a VNOM at 40%, but Namibia prefers a CTH

-It was proposed that the rule of Value of Non-originating Materials (VNOM) is accepted for a period of five years which will allow Namibia and Mauritius to import 40% of non-originating materials.
+It was proposed that the rule of Value of Non-originating Materials (VNOM) was accepted for a period of five years which will allow Namibia and Mauritius to import 40% of non-originating materials.
 After the 5 years the rule will be wholly obtained again.
-The dairy industry still awaits the outcome of the negotiations.